Shortsfest

 320 E Hyman Ave, Aspen, CO 81611

-Aspen Film Isis Theatre
+Aspen Isis Theatre

 The Isis Theatre opened in 1915 in the heart of downtown Aspen, in the same building where it remains today.
-Featuring four-screens, concessions, and diverse programming, the Aspen Film Isis Theatre is the only full-time movie theater in Aspen.
+Featuring four-screens, concessions, and diverse programming, the Aspen Isis Theatre is the only full-time movie theater in Aspen.
 The theater screens a mix of Hollywood Blockbusters, Independent, Music and Art-House films, and also serves as the home for many of Aspen Film’s Festival screenings, Q+As and filmmaker conversations.

 406 E Hopkins Ave, Aspen, CO 81611